Monday, August 29, 2022

 Bobbie has two sisters.
 She runs the Sustenance Collective.
 According to the website, Bobbie is "a food activist, educator and advocate of good food from good places shared with good people.

 She works to create sustainable supply chains within the food industry.
-Living on both sides of the Atlantic between London and Grenada, she has taken on the task of transforming her family’s 200-year-old organic cocoa and nutmeg plantation on the island."
+Living on both sides of the Atlantic between London and Grenada, she is transforming her family’s 200-year-old organic cocoa and nutmeg plantation on the island.

 Her mother's family owns L’Esterre, " a 200-year-old estate, consisting of a plantation house surrounded by 70 acres of lush, fertile agricultural land bounded by a peaceful river."